 To access it, log into your IHG Rewards Club account, and navigate to your account management page.
 Then on the left side you’ll see a section that reads “1 Free Night(s),” assuming you have one.

-That will bring you to the Chase Anniversary Free Night certificate, including the link to click in order to complete your booking.
+If you click on that section of your profile, you’ll be brought to a page all about your Chase Anniversary Free Night certificate, including a link to click in order to complete your booking.

 You’ll then be brought to the main IHG booking page, where you’ll see the “Chase Anniversary Free Night” listed as one of the rate preferences.